damianhakert/damianhakert.github.io/source/handbook/questions/index.md

 1. In your own words, explain what a SaaS software is:

-1. Why does dev.gitlab.org exist and what is the difference between it and gitlab.com?
+1. Why does dev.GitLab.org exist and what is the difference between it and GitLab.com?

 1. What is a repository?

 1. What is Git?

 1. What is Continuous integration?

+1. What is the difference between a GitLab user and a GitLab customer?

+1. Why should we refer to 'the rest of the GitLab community' instead of 'the GitLab community'?